Police

 ATMs may be rare in mountain areas or small villages.

-You can drive on your Australian driver's licence for up to 12 months from your registration date.
+You can drive on your Australian driver's licence for up to 12 months after arrival.

 Some car hire agencies may need you to have an International Driving Permit (IDP).
 Get your IDP before you leave Australia.